Award-winning motivational speaker based in New Delhi, India

 Honours and Awards

-KV Gautam was invited to deliver a speech at a TED event at TEDx JUIT at Solan, Himachal Pradesh on 24 August 2014.
+- KV Gautam was invited to deliver a speech at a TED event at TEDx JUIT at Solan, Himachal Pradesh on 24 August 2014.
 TED is an international event where celebrities and intellectuals are invited to share ideas.

-Gautam was invited by Delhi University as Chief Guest at their annual cultural festival on 23 February 2015.
+- The motivational speaker Gautam was invited by Delhi University as Chief Guest at their annual cultural festival on 23 February 2015.

-He was invited as a guest to conduct a workshop at IIT Kanpur, a premier engineering college of India in October, 2009.
+- He was invited as a guest to conduct a workshop at IIT Kanpur, a premier engineering college of India in October, 2009.

-Awarded with Certificate of Merit in the national contest of International Poster Contest-1993 on the theme of “Population and Our world.”
+- Awarded with Certificate of Merit in the national contest of International Poster Contest-1993 on the theme of “Population and Our world.”
 The contest was organized by the United Nations Education Fund (UNFPA) and National Council of Educational Research & Training (NCERT).

-Received First Prize in the Poster Contest on the theme of population control.
+- Received First Prize in the Poster Contest on the theme of population control.
 The event was organized by Population Education Fund, State Council of Educational Research and Training (SCERT) in 1993.

-Quotes of K. V. Gautam
+Quotes by motivational speaker K. V. Gautam

 “The only real purpose of education can be inculcating the habit of critical thinking.”